phongvu99/phongvu99/README.md

 - 📫 How to reach me: You don't find me.
 I find you.
 - 😄 Pronouns: Mr. Anderson
 - ⚡ Fun fact: I'm an atheist and an advocator for All Lives Matter (What?
 U mad, bro?).
-- ⚡ Looking forward to learn Kotlin, React and React Native in the future.
+- :penguin: Looking forward to learn Kotlin, React and React Native in the future.